12 Ways To Rebalance Your Hormones Naturally

 1. Reduce toxins in the form of pesticides and certain plastics and household chemicals.
 Bisphenol is a chemical commonly used in water bottles and food packaging.
 Phthalates and PVC are found in some cosmetics and hair products.

 2. Eat organic where possible.
-I realise that it costs more, but if your body is showing signs of toxic overload it might be an investment worth trying.
+I realize that it costs more, but if your body is showing signs of toxic overload it might be an investment worth trying.

 3. Cook food at home rather than grabbing pre-packed foods on the go.